Relapse prevention in Covid 19 has taken on a new urgency

 Relapse prevention starts with knowing your triggers.
 They say some of the biggest relapse triggers include, boredom, stress, financial stress, and relationship issues.
 Is there anyone is the world NOT facing those issues right now?
 It is the nature of a pandemic to create issues for all of those things listed above.
 Also, being that we are going to be triggered by life right now, how can we plan for disturbances to our emotional and mental well-being?
 We can make a relapse prevention plan.

-1. Take your emotional temperature every day
+1. Check your mood every day

 Relapse prevention also means staying in touch with your emotions.
 You can have the habit of feeling bad, which means you need to turn that around.
 If you wake up upset, acknowledge what has upset you and consider ways to restart your day.
 I have a sober buddy with whom I talk to most mornings.